 As regulations now permit, the bank has decided to define default at the customer level for both mass-market and corporate customers.
-Based on the new definition, a mass-market customer is considered to be in default if the defaulted amount is at least NOK 1 000 (absolute threshold) or at least 1 percent of the customer's obligations (relative threshold).
-Overdrafts and arrears must have been extended for more than 90 days.
+A customer is considered to be in default if overdrafts and arrears have been extended for more than 90 day and the amount is at least 1 percent of the customer's obligation, and the defaulted amount is at least NOK 1 000 for the mass market (payment default).